openl2m/openl2m/docs/roadmap.rst

 Other Features
 --------------

-Here are some other features we are considering implementing (*in no particular order*)
+Here are some other features we are considering implementing (*in no particular order!*)

 * IP v6 support, both for switch snmp access, and other informational tables.